Skip to Content Top

 4. Excessive Dust

-Homeowners who find themselves needing to dust more often than they used to should take it as a sign that their attics need professional inspections.
+Homeowners who need to dust more often than they used to should take this as a sign that their attics need professional inspections.
 An experienced air sealer will check for holes, cracks, and gaps in the ceiling drywall, attic floor, attic walls, and roof.

 4 Reasons to Hire a Professional Attic Sealing Company